anisakansa/WP-XPL0IT/README.md

 ### You HAVE to change the red marked screenshots to make this BOT WORK
 But do not change the filenames only replace the screenshots with how your PC files look like
 ![changethem](https://user-images.githubusercontent.com/48758770/159557338-a6aeb6a6-964a-4145-9a88-c38b646c75f2.png)
+### If a screenshot is not clear enough, the bot will not work.
+Make sure the screenshot is sharp enough.
 Do not apply any other filenames, this will cause the bot to not work:
 - ak.png =  Take a screenshot from a SPECIFIC SHELL file and replace the screenshot in ``bot_photos/ak.png`` with it.
 - desktop.png =  Take a screenshot from a how your Desktop logo looks like in file explorer and save it in ``bot_photos/desktop.png``